 Throughout this manual specific precautions and symbols identify safety-related information.
 You will find DANGER, CAUTION, WARNING, NOTICE and SAFETY INSTRUCTIONS symbols which require special attention.
 Please read them carefully and follow these precautions as indicated!
 They will explain how to avoid hazards that may endanger you, your passengers, towed participants, and other boaters.
 PLEASE REVIEW ALL SAFETY INFORMATION.

-A DANGER
+🚹 DANGER

-DANGER indicates a hazardous situation which, if not avoided, will result in death or serious injury.
+which, if not avoided, will result in death or serious

-WARNING WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-CAUTION indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+wanning WARNING indicates a hazardous situation which, if not avoided, could result in death or which, if not avoided, could result in minor or moderate